📢 Follow ST on Google News Click Here

 • UNITY small finance bank depositors - Along with these, Ex-BharatPe MD also mentioned that the UNITY small finance bank depositors were to be provided with a digital interface without which they are highly impeded from accessing their funds.
 This was also not done by the fintech company.

 Grover again took to the media after he was hit because of the Porsche Cayman that he owned after his issue of financial misconduct at BharatPe was ripe.
-In response, Grover had already criticised Suhail Sameer for buying a BMW Z4 convertible ‘within a year of joining BharatPe'.
+In response, Grover had already criticized Suhail Sameer for buying a BMW Z4 convertible ‘within a year of joining BharatPe'.

 Controversies earlier arose when a Bloomberg report, quoting sources, stated that Grover had spent Rs 1 crore on his dining table, which he told his coworkers.
-Grover even responded to this by tweeting a photo of his dining table and saying that it was ‘not even worth 0.5%’ of the alleged amount as of March, 2022.
+Grover even responded to this by tweeting a photo of his dining table and saying that it was ‘not even worth 0.5%’ of the alleged amount as of March 2022.

 BharatPe - Acquistion